-Sesbania grandiflora, also known as Agathi Keerai or the vegetable hummingbird, is a small loosely branching tree belonging to the family Fabaceae and genus Sesbania.
-Agathi Keerai typically means the green leaves of the plant, a fast-growing tree which grows in a hot humid climate and the tree is indigenous to India, Philippines, Malaysia, Indonesia and also widely grown in Mexico, South West USA.
+Sesbania grandiflora, also known as Agathi Keerai or the vegetable hummingbird, is a small, loosely branching tree belonging to the family Fabaceae and genus Sesbania.
+Agathi Keerai typically means the green leaves of the plant, a fast-growing tree which grows in a hot, humid climate and the tree is indigenous to India, Philippines, Malaysia, Indonesia and is also widely grown in Mexico, South West USA.

-The tree is clad by several vernacular names agathi in Tamil, avisa in Telugu, and agase in Kannada.
-The hummingbird tree is also called as Falmingo Bill, Katuday, Katurai, So Dua and Paloma in different parts of the globe.
+The tree is clad by several vernacular names: agathi in Tamil, avisa in Telugu, and agase in Kannada.
+The hummingbird tree is also called Falmingo Bill, Katuday, Katurai, So Dua and Paloma in different parts of the globe.

 The fruit looks like flat, long, thin green beans that can thrive under full exposure to sunlight and is frost-sensitive.
 The leaves are round, and flowers range from yellow, white, and blue to red color.
 The red and white flowers are used as vegetables while the yellow and blue are mostly used in medicines.
 The red group of leafy vegetables are more nutritious as it is loaded with phenolic compounds while the white flower greens are mostly preferred as it is less bitter.